jimli570/react-template/README.md

 It is important to have a good foundation to build your project upon, using the proper tools to your advantage, having a good structure.
 This will increase your developement speed, quality, testability etc. In the end, you pay less & gain more.

-with un foundation you eventually have to pay the price.
-It will eventually end up with more bugs, less understandable code, less fun code to work with.
-All these things will cost you in **time**.

 therefore I created this, to have a good starting point.
 It might not contain everything you need, but it should be a good starting point for your creation of a modern webapplication.